Nightmare disorder: Comorbidity

-Studies have reported that nightmare disorders were present in 50- 70% of the cases for PTSD, in 17.5% for depression, in 18.3% for insomnia, in 16.7% for schizophrenia and in 49% for borderline personality disorder.
-For all psychiatric disorders taken together, nightmare disorders are present in 29.9% of the cases, a much bigger rate than for the general population, which is 2-5%.
+Studies have reported that nightmare disorders were present in 50–70% of the cases for PTSD, in 17.5% for depression, in 18.3% for insomnia, in 16.7% for schizophrenia and in 49% for borderline personality disorder.
+For all psychiatric disorders taken together, nightmare disorders are present in 29.9% of the cases, a much bigger rate than for the general population, which is 2–5%.
 Nightmare disorders can also be associated with sleep disorders such as night terrors, chronic insomnia and sleep-disordered breathing.
 The presence of nightmares before a trauma would influence severity of PTSD symptoms.
 Furthermore, having nightmares is linked to a significantly higher risk of attempting suicide and of death by suicide.

 Treatment

 Stress reduction techniques such as yoga, meditation and exercise may help to eliminate stress and create a more peaceful sleeping atmosphere.

 Diagnosis and medication can only be given to patients that report the recurring nightmares to a psychiatrist or other physician.
 Medications like prazosin are sometimes used to treat nightmares in people with PTSD.
 Therapy usually helps to deal with the frightening themes of the nightmares and alleviate the recurrence of the dreams.
 The persistent nightmares will usually improve as the patient gets older.
 Therapy is usually efficient to treat chronic nightmares in PTSD disorder or in other population.
-Medication has shown efficacy to treat chronic nightmares among a PTSD population but the impact of pharmacological treatments on other populations, such as drug-related nightmares, are unknown.
-Furthermore, patients usually take more than one medication at a time, whatever the cause related to nightmares, leading to possible interactive effects.

-Eye Movement Desensitization and Reprocessing (EMDR) has demonstrated a significant nightmares' reduction, especially for the treatment of PTSD.
+Eye Movement Desensitization and Reprocessing (EMDR) is a specialized intervention in which the focus is to stimulate neural mechanisms to induce disturbing memories and experiences.
+It has demonstrated a significant nightmares' reduction, especially for the treatment of PTSD.
 Silver, Brooks and Obenchain have found a decrease of the nightmares with Vietnam War veterans after 90 days of EMDR.
 Jayatunge has found significant results with people who have survived to a tsunami.
 Greenwald has successfully used the EMDR with children.
 There wasn't any negative consequence due to the EMDR sessions.